U.S. Department of Transportation

 The Assistant Division Administrator shares responsibility with the Division Administrator for the operation of the Division office.
 In the absence of the Division Administrator, the Assistant assumes the duties and responsibilities of the Division Administrator for administering the Federal-aid program in New Jersey.
 The Assistant Division Administrator provides guidance to the Division office's top management - known as the "senior staff" - and is responsible for the day-to-day operation of the office.

-The Financial Management Team is responsible for the administration of FHWA grants management and other accounting and administative systems.
+The Financial Management Team is responsible for the administration of FHWA grants management and other accounting and administrative systems.
 The Team reviews and processes State requests for reimbursement of Federal-aid funds and provides advice and assistance to the New Jersey Department of Transportation and other recipients of Federal-aid funds on matters involving innovative financing of transportation programs and projects, and the improvement and streamlining of financial and administrative processes to enhance the stewardship of the Federal Highway program.
 The team further serves internal customers in matters of operating budget administration, procurement, travel assistance, funds management, and information technology support.

-The Planning, Research and Environment Team provides advice, guidance and authorization on FHWA-State-local transportation planning, congestion planning, management systems, research, and program matters.
+The Planning and Environment Team provides advice, guidance and authorization on FHWA-State-local transportation planning, congestion planning, management systems, research, realty, and program matters.
 The team coordinates technical, administrative and authoritative guidance to the State, Metropolitan Planning Organizations (MPOs) and local officials in the direction and execution of their transportation planning.
 Planning includes the integration of the transportation and air quality planning processes, and aiding MPOs in the development of both long and short range plans.
 These plans are coordinated with the development of the transportation control measures for the State Implementation Plan, the Statewide Long Range Plan and the Statewide Transportation Improvement Program.
 Research activities include projects implemented by the New Jersey Department of Transportation (NJDOT), statewide universities, and through National and regional research pools.

 Civil Rights Specialist – The Civil Rights Specialist is responsible for implementation of FHWA’s Civil Rights program by working closely with the NJDOT, MPOs and other agencies to assist their efforts to comply with various Federal civil rights laws and their implementing FHWA regulations.
 Components of the FHWA Civil Rights Programs include: Disadvantaged Business Enterprises (DBEs) and DBE Supportive Services, Title VI, Environmental Justice, EEO Contractor Compliance, Davis-Bacon Act, State Internal EEO, Americans with Disabilities Act/Section 504, On-the-Job Training, Welfare-to Work, Urban Youth Corp, and Diversity/Internal EEO.
 In addition, the Civil Rights Specialist is responsible for responding to Freedom of Information Act (FOIA) requests for access to Division office records.